zysensmile/zysensmile.github.io/_pages/about.md

 News
 ======
-* Sep, 2024   One paper is accepted by EMNLP'24.
+* Sep, 2024   One paper "HiCore" is accepted by EMNLP'24.
-* Jul, 2024   One paper is accepted by ACMMM'24.
+* Jul, 2024   One paper "CoMoRec" is accepted by ACM MM'24.
-* May, 2024   One paper is accepted by ACL'24.
+* May, 2024   One paper "HyCoRec" is accepted by ACL'24.
+* Dec, 2023   Two papers "FacetCRS" and "A Restructured Causal Approach" are accepted by AAAI'23
+* Oct, 2023   One paper "HutCRS" is accepted by EMNLP'23
+* Jul, 2023   One paper "An Order-Complexity Aesthetic Assessment Model" is accepted by ACM MM'23
+* Jul, 2023   One paper "CIPL" is accepted by TNNLS'23
+* May, 2023   One paper "KURIT-Net" is accepted by TNNLS'23
+* Jul, 2021   One paper "GCFM" is accepted by TKDE'21

 Selected Publications
 ======